 at $1,500 for an outside cultivator and $3,000 for different develop strategies.
 Tier 3

 licensees pays $5,000 yearly if farming outdoor or $10,000 per yr

 in any other case.
 Tier four cultivators will see annual license charges of $15,000 for

-outside rising or $30,000 for indoor or combined operations.
+out of doors rising or $30,000 for indoor or blended operations.
 Annual charges for a

 nursery license have been set at $350.